Chelsea (band): Early singles and Chelsea (1977–1979)

-New line-ups, Evacuate and later albums (1982-present)
+New line-ups, Evacuate and later albums (1982–present)

 After a split, October put together a new line-up, including guitarist Nic Austin, which recorded the critically acclaimed second album Evacuate (1982).

-October sporadically released albums with various Chelsea line-ups throughout the 1980s, including Original Sinners, Rocks Off and Underwraps' in which the band were joined by Clash drummer Nicky 'Topper' Headon on a cover of The Clash's song "Somebody Got Murdered" '.
+October sporadically released albums with various Chelsea line-ups throughout the 1980s, including Original Sinners, Rocks Off and Underwraps in which the band were joined by Clash drummer Nicky 'Topper' Headon on a cover of The Clash's song "Somebody Got Murdered" '.

 In the early 1990s, a line-up featuring the returning Austin and new bassist Mat Sargent released The Alternative (1993) and Traitors Gate (1994) albums.
 In 1999, the line-up from the first album, including Stevenson, reformed for the Social Chaos Tour across North America.
 A live album, Metallic F.O.: Live at CBGB's (released 2002), was recorded at CBGB in New York City during this tour.
 Augmented by Buzzcocks bassist Tony Barber, the band released Faster, Cheaper and Better Looking in 2005.

 Austin and Sargent returned in 2011, and this line-up released the album Saturday Night Sunday Morning in 2015.
-The Mission Impossible album followed in 2017.
+The Mission Impossible album followed in 2017 with Stevenson guesting on both albums.
 Both albums were recorded at Panther Studios in Surrey and produced by Dick Crippen of Tenpole Tudor, King Kurt and The Weird Things.

 May 2021 saw the release of Chelsea’s 12th studio album Meanwhile Gardens on Westworld Records.
 The long-standing line up of October, Austin and Sargent was joined by drummer Steve Grainger and featured guest performances from past band members Martin Stacey, James Stevenson, Bob Jesse and Rob Miller.
 The album was recorded at Panther Studios in between the 2020 COVID lockdowns with Dick Crippen producing.
+2022 saw the release of Evacuate-Revisited, a rerecording of the 1982 album for its 40th anniversary.
+The album was to be a live album but because of the Covid restrictions it was recorded live at Panther Studios and included songs from the live set.